velora-business/news-intelligence-pipeline/apps-script/README.md

-# Velora — News Intelligence Pipeline
+# Velora — News Intelligence Pipeline - Google Apps Script

 ## Overview
 This Google Apps Script is the trigger layer of the news intelligence pipeline.
 It orchestrates the full flow from Slack to Google Sheets to AI summarisation.